mariam-and-cindy/predicting-programming-languages/README.md

                 - contents of the readme for that repository

 - These values are dumped, as json data, into the data2.json file - this once again ensures that we are not using cached data and avoids unnecessary web calls to the GitHub API, while maintaining consistency in results.

+- After removing non English repositories from the json file, we cache it as a csv file and read that into a pandas dataframe in this notebook.